jina-ai/examples/advanced-vector-search/README.md

 ### Index <!-- omit in toc -->

-Finally we're done getting all the pre requisites, we can index our data now!
+Finally we're done getting all the prerequisites, we can index our data now!
 To index the data we will define our **Flow** with a **YAML** file.
 In the Flow YAML file, we will add **Pods** in sequence.
 In this demo, we have two pods defined `encoder` and `indexer` as you can see it here: